Help Toolbar (select a button to browse other online help sections)

 Social insurance number

 Use this cell to enter the employee's Social Insurance Number (SIN).
 This number is validated and must adhere to the required 9-digit format.
-Note: If you enter a SIN that is already used by another employee, a warning message wil displayed that the number is already in use, and the new SIN will not be accepted.
+Note: If you enter a SIN that is already used by another employee, a warning message will be displayed, stating that the number is already in use, and that the new SIN will not be accepted.

 Additional Notes: